Stefanos Theodoridis

-Stefanos Theodoridis (Στέφανος Θεοδωρίδης; born 1950) is a Greek former professional footballer who played as a defender in the 1970s era.
+Stefanos Theodoridis (Στέφανος Θεοδωρίδης; born 1950) is a Greek former professional footballer who played as a defender in the 1970s.

 Club career

 Theodoridis started his career at the academies of AEK Athens and was promoted to the men's team in 1969 with the renewal of roster attempted by the then coach, Branko Stanković.
 He was a central defender unusual for the time, since he was good with the ball at his feet and had good positioning, resulting playing also as a right back.
-He won with AEK 3 Greek Championships.
+He was a key player in AEK's course to the semi-finals of the UEFA Cup in 1977.
+With AEK Theodoridis won 2 Greek Championships and a Greek Cup, including a domestic double in 1978.

 In the summer of 1978 he moved to Olympiacos, where he played for one season, before he closing his career at OFI in 1980.

 International career

 Theodoridis was capped once by the Greece national football team in 1971.

 After football

 Theodoridis became a Physical Education teacher and was involved with local government, having served for seven years as deputy mayor of cleanliness and water supply, for twelve years as president of the Sports Organization, and for two years as president of the Municipal Council of Nea Makri., while remaining in contact with the veterans association of AEK Athens.